jbalerna/SESYNC_JustWater/README.md

     + What are appropriate time lags to consider?
     + What environmental justice variables can be extract from the data available (e.g., key stakeholders?)
 * More advanced mapping of these questions

-**Is Your Project just water or Just Water: Environmental Justice in Stream Restoration**

 **Project Abstract:**